Mannar District: Catholicism

 Mannar is a predominantly Catholic Christian area.
-Portuguese rule introduced Christianity and Hindu temples were forcefully converted into Catholic churches and forts.
-The Hindus who refused to convert to Christianity were killed by the Portuguese army.
+There was equal amount of Muslim population and a few Sinhalase before 1990.
+Portuguese rule introduced Christianity and Hindu temples were simply changed into Catholic Churches and Forts.
 The whole of southern coastal India and western coast of Sri Lanka is a Catholic stronghold from the time of Portuguese colonisation.
-Buddhism, Hinduism and Islam are still present in small patches.
-Before 1990, there was a roughly equal number of Muslims and Hindus.
+Now, Sri Lanka's western coast is predominantly Buddhist while most coastal regions of India practise Hinduism except Goa.
+Buddhism, Hinduism and Islam may be present in small patches.

 Christian churches

 Mannar is part of the 'Catholic Belt' extending from Negombo to Jaffna.
 Portuguese first arrived in Colombo and established Catholicism in areas around Chilaw and further expanded their rule into Nagar Kovil, Kanyakumari and Tuticorin area.
 Thus the whole of Gulf of Mannar could be called a Catholic Belt.

 The ancient Madu Church is one of the ancient churches in Asia and located near Murunkan.
 An ancient Kali Temple was demolished by Portuguese to construct the Catholic Church on the same location.